Michael Kay (sports broadcaster): Awards

 In 2003, Kay was added to the Bronx Walk of Fame.
 In 2007, Kay was nominated for a number of New York Emmy Awards for his work with the YES Network, both for Yankees broadcasts and for his highly rated interview program Centerstage.
 He won one New York Emmy for his work on the YES Network as part of the team of the NYY broadcast: New York Yankees Baseball "Manny vs. NY – Yankees/Red Sox- 5/24/06."
 (YES Network).

 In 1998, Kay was on the MSG team that won an Emmy for Outstanding Live Sports Coverage—Series.
 In 1996 and 1997 he was a member of the MSG team that won Emmys for Outstanding Live Sports Coverage—Single Program for Dwight Gooden's no-hitter and The Battle for New York: Yankees vs. Mets, and he was awarded the Dick Young Award for Excellence in Sports Media by the New York Pro Baseball Scouts in 1995, and the award for Best Sports Reporter at the 2000 New York Metro Achievement in Radio Awards.

 Personal life

 Kay married television journalist Jodi Applegate on February 12, 2011, with former New York mayor Rudy Giuliani officiating.
 Guests included former Yankees such as Al Leiter, Tino Martinez, and Paul O'Neill, actors Robert De Niro, Bobby Cannavale, and Billy Crystal, and actor/uncle Danny Aiello.
 The couple have two children: a daughter, Caledonia, born in 2013 and a son, Charles, born in 2014.

-He and his family reside in Greenwich, Connecticut.
+He resides in Greenwich, Connecticut.

 On July 3, 2019, Kay announced that he would undergo vocal cord surgery, keeping him out of the broadcasting booth from early July until late August.
 He returned to the booth on August 17, and returned to his radio show on August 26.